-Dylan WIGHT: As I was saying, this is an opportunity for the opposition to stand with us in stamping out hate speech and supporting - (Time expired)
+Dylan WIGHT: Let the Manager of Opposition Business do her job.
+You do not have to undermine her at every single opportunity.
+As I was saying, this is an opportunity for the opposition to stand with us in stamping out hate speech and supporting - (Time expired)